Spanish Mortgages for month of April

 This said it could perhaps have been expected that this year with relaxation of the restrictions month on month mortgage in Spain figures would have started to look a bit more rosy.

 One of the issues that seems to remain is the lack of non resident buyers due to travel restrictions in Spain.
-This is reflected in the fact that the month on month increases of Spanish mortgages for regions in typical tourist areas was lower than other regions.
+This is reflected in the fact that the month on month increases, of Spanish home loans for regions in tourist areas was lower than other regions.

 The figures may also have been skewed by an early Easter Break.